nknabin/nknabin.github.io/docs/_posts/2022-05-24-install-ubuntu-on-virtualbox-post-installation-guide.md

 ---
 layout: post
-title: "How To install Ubuntu on VirtualBox: Post installation guide"
+title: "How to install Ubuntu on VirtualBox: Post installation guide"
 date: 2022-05-24 18:10:02 +0545
 categories: virtualization
 ---